pulsejet/ferrous/README.md

 One of the biggest hurdles of managing large events which provide on-site accomodation is to properly distribute the available space with optimization to everyone.
 Ferrous aims to solve this problem by serving as a single platform to take control of everything from registering for accomodations to helping distribute them to guests.

 ## Purpose
-Ferrous was originally created as a proof of concept for the Hospitality department of Mood Indigo, the student-organized cultural fest of Indian Institute of Technology, Bombay.
-The main purpose it serves is to easily provide accomodation to everyone with minimal delay.
+Ferrous was originally created for the Hospitality department of Mood Indigo, the student-organized cultural fest of Indian Institute of Technology, Bombay, and was deployed successfully during Mood Indigo 2018.
+The main purpose it serves is to easily provide accomodation to thousands of people with minimal delay.

 ## Structure
 The server written in ASP.NET Core works as a RESTful API, and is theorotically client independent, though it works closely with [ferrous-client](https://github.com/pulsejet/ferrous-client), which is an Angular 5 PWA.
 The server provides hyperlinks (HATEOAS) for almost everything and this is the recommended way of routing.
 Following are the main entities: